anthonyrisinger/riprompt/README.md

 >
 > *-Claude*

-[Symbolic Prompt Expressions](spe.txt) (SPE) are an experimental approach to fine-tuning AI responses using compact and mathematically-inspired encodings of intent.
+[Symbolic Prompt Expressions](spe.txt) (SPE) is an experimental approach to fine-tuning AI responses using compact and mathematically-inspired encodings of intent.
 Developed through extensive prompt analysis, SPE offers a method to level-set, auto-tune, or effect post-hoc adjustments to AI behavior with unexpected precision and flexibility.

 ## Core Concepts